philzook58/philzook58.github.io/_posts/2025-06-23-telescope_tries.md

 # Relating Relational and Telescope Style Conjunctive Queries

-Any telescope can be rewritten as a conjunctive query <https://en.wikipedia.org/wiki/Conjunctive_query> .
+In the particular model we have in mind, telescopes can be rewritten as a conjunctive query <https://en.wikipedia.org/wiki/Conjunctive_query> .
 Conjunctive queries look the like bodies of datalog rules.

 If we take the convention that every n-argument "dependent type" is actually just a notation for an n+1 relation, we can turn telescopes into conjunctive queries. `[x : A, y : B(x), z : C(x,y)]` becomes $A(x) \land B(x,y) \land C(x,y,z)$.
-Perhaps writing `z : C(x,y)` as `elem(C(x,y),z)` and then fusing/flattening `elem` with `C` to `C'(x,y,z)` makes this more clear.
+As a another way of putting it, we can first write `z : C(x,y)` as `elem(C(x,y),z)` and then fuse/flatten `elem` with `C` to `C'(x,y,z)`.
 We do have a notation to refer to a first class set, which is kind of interesing.
 Not sure how important this is.

 This can in turn can be written as the SQL query.
 SQL binds rows rather than the elements in the rows like a conjunctive query / datalog body does.
-It is however quite mechanical to translate them.  <https://www.philipzucker.com/tiny-sqlite-datalog/>
+It is however quite mechanical to translate them. i describe how to do so here in greater depth <https://www.philipzucker.com/tiny-sqlite-datalog/>

 ```SQL
 FROM A as a